 There are no other large scale economically marketable mineral deposits in the Addison Region at present.
 There was, in the mid-1980's, considerable interest in oil and gas leases in Vermont, but no producing wells were developed and no wells were drilled in the Addison Region.
 Natural gas shale development is widespread in New York and in the event that gas or oil shale is proposed for development in the Addison Region, careful consideration of potential adverse impacts including water quality will be undertaken during the permit process.
 Most concerns are related to water use and management and the composition of the fluids used for fracturing the shale.
 Hydraulic fracturing consists of pumping a fluid and a propping material such as sand down a well under high pressure to create fractures in gasbearing rock.
-The propping material (usually referred to as a "proppant") holds the fracturing requires large volumes of water to fracture the rocks and produce the desired amount of gas.
+The propping material (usually referred to as a "proppant") holds the fractures open, allowing more gas to flow into the well than would naturally.
+Hydraulic fracturing requires large volumes of water to fracture the rocks and produce the desired amount of gas.
 Each well may use more than one million gallons of water.